-If you’ve booked a vacation for your family lately, or sent your kid off on a school-sponsored field trip, you’ve probably considered trip-cancellation insurance.
-These offers generally promise to reimburse you for the vacation or field trip if you need to cancel.
+If you’ve booked a vacation for your family lately or sent your kid off on a school-sponsored field trip, you’ve probably considered trip cancellation insurance.
+These offers promise to reimburse you for the vacation or field trip if you need to cancel.

 What does it cover?

-Basic coverage reimburses you if you can’t make your trip because of certain reasons, such as if you get sick, a hurricane rakes the island you were going to visit, or terrorists attack your hotel.
-The insurance covers non-refundable expenses, so if the tour operator cancels your tour and they refund your fee, for example, the insurance does not pay.
+Basic coverage reimburses you if you can’t make your trip because of certain reasons.
+The reasons may include getting sick, a hurricane raking the island you were going to visit, or terrorists attacking your hotel.
+The insurance only covers non-refundable expenses.
+So, for example, if the operator cancels your scheduled tour and refunds your fee, the insurance does not pay.

-You can add to the basics.
-For example, for an extra fee you can add “cancel-for-any-reason” coverage, which reimburses you for at least part of the non-refundable portion of your trip if you cancel for any reason not covered by the usual terms.
+You can add to the basics if you need more coverage.
+For example, for an extra fee, you can add “cancel-for-any-reason” coverage.
+This would reimburse you for at least part of the non-refundable portion of your trip if you cancel for any reason not covered by the usual terms.

 Needless to say, read the terms carefully before you buy so you fully understand what is covered.